Skip to main content

 Criminal damage (minor)Mischief equivalentTypically criminality (s.36(2))

-These are general patterns — your specific classification requires an equivalency analysis.
-Use the free Admissibility Screener or get your Admissibility Report ($49.99) for a complete assessment including your IRPA tier, fees, and rehabilitation timeline.
+These are general patterns, your classification requires an equivalency analysis.
+Use the free Admissibility Explorer or get your Admissibility Breakdown ($49.99) for a complete assessment including your IRPA tier, fees, and rehabilitation timeline.

 Your Options for Entering Canada with a UK Criminal Record